 In the July 1, 2010 actuarial valuation, the projected unit credit actuarial cost method was used.
-The actuarial assumptions included: a 4.25 percent investment rate of return (net of administrative expenses) based on the District's own investments and a 3.0 percent salary increase for all members.
+The actuarial assumptions included: a 4.25 percent investment rate of return (net of administrative expenses) based on the District's own investments and a 3.0 percent salary increase for all members, and a 2.5 percent inflation assumption.
 The UAAL is being amortized on a level dollar basis over an open period.
-The remaining amortization periods at July 1, 2010 for the various amortization layers ranged from 28 to 30 years.
+The remaining amortization periods at July 1, 2011 for the various amortization layers ranged from 27 to 30 years.